DETAILED ACTION

 Claims 4, 5, 9, and 13 are rejected under 35 U.S.C.
 103 as being unpatentable over

-Regarding claim 4, Lazarshik fails to teach the cutting element of claim 1, wherein the first material comprises a ceramic material.
+Regarding claim 4, the existing combination of Lazarshik, Espinosa, and Camp does not teach the cutting element of claim 1, where the first material comprises a material from the claimed list.

 However, Wort teaches a substrate of a razor blade which comprises a first material